Media groups welcome 2021 Nobel Peace Prize for journalists

 Journalists, human rights groups and other activists enthusiastically welcomed the awarding of this year's Nobel Peace Prize to two reporters at a time when media around the world face new pressures and crackdowns from the authorities.

-Friday's announcement awarding the peace prize to Maria Ressa of the Philippines and Dmitry Muratov of Russia. marked a rare bright spot amid growing harassment of reporters in many parts of the world.
-Another new threat is the rise of misinformation, even in established democracies.
+Friday's announcement awarding the peace prize to Maria Ressa of the Philippines and Dmitry Muratov of Russia marked a rare bright spot amid growing harassment of reporters in many parts of the world.
+Another threat is the rise of misinformation, even in established democracies, the Norwegian Nobel Committee said.

 ———